Land Warrior: History

 In 2003, a variant of the LW-IC system was developed to incorporate features of the CombatID System (CIDS) – a form of IFF (identification friend or foe) that is designed to reduce the potential for friendly fire incidents.
 This version, designated LW-CIDS, was successfully demonstrated in interoperational tests with several other CIDS-equipped units at Moffett Field, California.

 As the Land Warrior program matured, it became clear that its successful deployment would hinge significantly upon the key factor of batteries.
 The need to continuously resupply (or recharge) LW batteries was proving to be a major logistical challenge.
 This was one of the driving factors behind the decision to move away from an earlier plan to initially equip airborne Army units, as in the Fort Polk exercise, and to focus instead upon those using Stryker ground vehicle systems.
 This latter approach would enable more LW batteries to be distributed and/or recharged as needed.

 The contract for development of the Land Warrior – Stryker Interoperable (LW-SI) version of the system was awarded in 2003 to an industry team that was led by General Dynamics and included most of the existing Land Warrior Consortium companies.
 At about the same time, further development of the existing LW-IC system was halted and the manufacturing plans for it were shelved indefinitely.
 The Land Warrior Consortium was formally disbanded and work got under way on the newly focused LW-SI program.

 In September 2006, the 4th Battalion, 9th Infantry Regiment trained with and evaluated the LW-SI system.
 The system successfully completed the assessment, which was based on Joint Capabilities Integration and Development System (JCIDS) guidance, and received testimonials from the unit.
-However, funding for further system development under the Land Warrior program was suspended in February 2007, although the 4–9 Infantry was deployed to Iraq and used the LW-SI system extensively.
-The Land Warrior program was then re-instated.
-This was the final trial phase before the key decision is made on the overall future of wearable soldier systems, including Future Force Warrior.
-The decision was made in 2011 to continue the program.
+However, funding for further system development under the Land Warrior program was suspended in February 2007, and after a final contract to General Dynamics in 2009, further contracts for LW were not renewed.
+A decision was made in 2011 to continue some portions of the program under new initiatives; though these would eventually became defunct due to private industry developments (notably from Crye Precision) replicating much of the technology, and ultimately most component programs were cancelled.

 Description

-Land Warrior has three priority objectives:
+The three priority objectives of Land Warrior were: